AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 (19) BASIC LIGHTING SET UP SUGGESTIONS

 AQUARIUM LIGHTING, Information including Factors, Types, & Use

-In fact, the 2-5 Watts Per Gallon is a VERY basic start as this "rule" varies depending upon what is kept, what type of lighting, etc. This is very general rule and quite out-dated due to the variety of available modern lights with varying lumens per watt, different wavelengths, focused lumens, PAR, & PUR output, etc.
+In fact, the 'Watts Per Gallon' should only be used within the same type & make depending upon what is kept.
+This is due to the variety of available modern lights with varying lumens per watt, different wavelengths, focused lumens, PAR, PUR, PAS, & RQE.

 If you are TRULY interested in the "BEST AQUARIUM LIGHTING", Please read this ENTIRE article to understand ALL parameters necessary for your aquarium light determination.

 Products described in this article are primarily used because I & other professionals I trust have many years of real world experience with them.

 No one should come away with a feeling of obligation to purchase these products, rather a greater understanding of aquarium lighting & their applications.